 Book With ConfidenceOur Safe Travel Policy

-The last day of our "Exploring the Peloponnese " tour, prior to tomorrow's departures, took us to the archaeological site of Corinth and the National Archaeological Museum in Athens.
-The Athens museum is a key moment and proper finale for our tour because it houses most of the spectacular finds from the shaft graves of Mycenae, the spectacular Bronze Age citadel we visited the day before.
-Corinth is a different story, too long to tell here, but firmly set within the Peloponnese peninsula and unthinkable without its position between two seas and between the landmass of the Peloponnese and that of central Greece.
+The last day of our Peloponnese tour, takes us to the archaeological site of Corinth and the National Archaeological Museum in Athens.
+The Athens museum is a key moment and proper finale for our tour because it houses most of the spectacular finds from the shaft graves of Mycenae, the spectacular Bronze Age citadel we visit the day before.

 Ancient Corinth (really Korinthos) is a sprawling site, still undergoing excavation.
 It was one of the richest and most powerful Greek cities from the seventh century BC onwards, a rival to Athens, Sparta and the other great city-states, especially because of its fabulous wealth.
 In the Classical era of the fifth century BC, when Sparta and Athens were vying for dominance over Greece, Corinth was still wealthy, but had been reduced to a secondary position, only to be re-established as the nominal centre of the Greek World when the Kingdom of Macedon, having established dominance over the Greek city-states, made it the centre of a panhellenic (all-Greek) alliance in the late fourth century BC.